wp-plugins/nextgen-facebook/readme.txt

 * Provides Facebook, Google+ and Twitter URL profile contact fields.
 * Validation tools and special meta tag preview tabs on admin edit pages.
 * Customizable *multilingual* Site Title and (default) Description texts.
-* Provides social sharing buttons for the content, excerpt, widget, shortcode, floating sidebar, and/or PHP function.
+* Social sharing buttons for the content, excerpt, in a widget, as a shortcode, floating sidebar, and/or PHP function.
+	* Buffer
+	* Facebook
+	* Google+
+	* LinkedIn
+	* ManageWP
+	* Pinterest
+	* Reddit
+	* StumbleUpon
+	* Tumblr
+	* Twitter
 * Includes a default stylesheet for all social sharing button locations.
 * Contextual help for *every* plugin option and [comprehensive online documentation](http://surniaulula.com/codex/plugins/nextgen-facebook/).